 Your current passport can then be revoked or your new passport application can be denied.

 You receive a CP508C notice when the IRS has referred your unpaid “seriously delinquent” tax debt to the U.S. Department of State.
 This department can revoke your passport or deny your passport application.
 Therefore, you must make arrangements to pay your tax debt in order to avoid passport denial or revocation.

 Once you resolve your tax debt with the IRS, however, they will reverse the “seriously delinquent” certification.
 The U.S. Department of State will reverse within 30 days of notification from the IRS that you paid your taxes.

 How Can Wiztax Help?

-We can look at all the options that are available to you and tell you exactly what the best path forward will be.
+We can look at all the options that are available to you and tell you exactly what the best tax relief and resolution services will be.
 For example, an Offer in Compromise will almost always be the best option for those who are eligible.

 6 Simple Questions.
 Free Evaluation.